|

 So what did

 Victoria decide?
-My guess is she decided to have
+I believe she decided to have

 Stage One, Victoria tolerated Joanne and Patricia's